networknext/next/docs/disable_the_raspberry_clients.md

 # Disable the raspberry clients

+The clients in the portal are test clients called "raspberry clients", because we used to run them around the world on raspberry pis in people's homes.

+These days we just simulate clients in people's homes in dev by default, so we exercise codepaths and can easily test the portal is orking.

+But as we move forward, we don't want these fake clients running anymore.
+We want real clients only in the portal.

-Open the file "terraform/dev/terraform.tfvars" and set "disable_raspberry" to true:
+To do this, open the file "terraform/dev/terraform.tfvars" and set "disable_raspberry" to true:

 <img width="1363" alt="disable raspberry" src="https://github.com/user-attachments/assets/d861a1b2-84eb-4b88-b05f-86b9c480b652" />